-Lesbian, Gay, Bi or Trans (LGBT): The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+Lesbian, Gay, Bisexual or gender questioning: This is not in itself an inherent risk factor for harm.
+However, children can be targeted by other children.
+In some cases, a child who is perceived by other children to be Lesbian, Gay, Bisexual or gender questioning (whether they are or not) can be just as vulnerable as children who identify as Lesbian, Gay, Bisexual or gender questioning.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+Risks can be compounded where children who are Lesbian, Gay, Bisexual or gender questioning lack a trusted adult with whom they can be open.
 The school provides a safe space for children to speak out or share their concerns with members of staff, as outlined in the school's RSE Policy and RSE / PSHE curriculum.